ElodieXVI/Datathon-Constance-de-Salm/README.md

 The DHI's holdings document some 11,000 letters from the correspondence between the French writer Constance de Salm and numerous friends, including renowned contemporary writers, scholars and artists.
 All letters are indexed and accessible with metadata and can be consulted online as digital copies.

 https://github.com/dhi-digital-humanities/constance-de-salm

-## Sentiments in the correspondence of Constance of Salm

 Constance de Salm used different hands to write her letters, making it difficult to recognise the text with Kraken and with the eScriptorium interface.
 To make the project feasible, we therefore chose to focus on letters written by one hand, the one that would have written the most letters for Constance of Salm from 1807 to 1842.